 Miguel A. Sanz

-Dr Miguel A. Sanz is Head at the Department of Oncology, Hematology and Bone Marrow Transplant Unit at the University Hospital La Fe in Valencia, Spain, as well as Professor of Medicine at the University of Valencia.
-After earning his medical degree at the University of Salamanca in Spain, he was intern, resident and subsequently completed a fellowship in Hematology at the University Hospital La Fe.
+Dr Miguel A. Sanz is Researcher Emeritus of the Instituto de Investigación Sanitaria La Fe, Spain, and Honorary Professor of the Department of Medicine at the University of Valencia, Spain.
+After earning his medical degree at the University of Salamanca, Spain, he was intern, resident and subsequently completed a fellowship in Hematology at the University Hospital La Fe.

-Professor Sanz is Chairman of the Spanish PETHEMA Group and leads the Working Parties of Acute Promyelocytic Leukemia and Infections in Neutropenic Patients.
-He is currently a reviewer for numerous high-profile medical journals, including all top hematology journals, and has authored more than 540 papers, peer-reviewed papers, numerous book chapters, and over 1100 abstracts at national and international meetings.
-Prof. Sanz has lectured widely in Europe, North, central and South America, as well as in the Middle East and Asia, and also at the American Society of Hematology and European Hematology Association meetings on several occasions.
+Professor Sanz is Chairman of the Spanish PETHEMA Group and leads the Working Parties of acute promyelocytic leukemia and infections in neutropenic patients.
+He is currently a reviewer for numerous high-profile medical journals, including all top hematology journals, and has authored more than 550 peer-reviewed papers, numerous book chapters, and in excess of 1100 abstracts at national and international meetings.
+Prof. Sanz has also lectured widely in Europe, North, central and South America, as well as in the Middle East and Asia, serving as lecturer at the American Society of Hematology and European Hematology Association meetings in several occasions.